writeprac/writeprac/_posts/2019-05-20-AppsForProductivity.md

 ## 1) [Trello](https://trello.com/en)

    Everyone needs a todo list.
-Not only will they help you remember what your tasks are, but will also help you prioritize them.
+Not only will they help you remember what your tasks are, but will also help you prioritize.
 I use trello because it has a very user-friendly interface and allows you to categorize your tasks.
 {% capture images %}
     https://raw.githubusercontent.com/writeprac/writeprac.github.io/master/assets/img/trello.JPG
 {% endcapture %}